snepote/docker-compose-rails/README.md

 ```bash
 docker-compose up -d
 ```
+**Note:** allow a few seconds to start.
+Since is running on the background, you have no feedback to know when the application is ready to accept requests.

 ## Stop the application
 From the root directory of your project, run the following command: